Contents

 Went on to organize

-Made the year after “Strike” and – like it – a silent black and white directed by the genius Sergei Eisenstein, this is not strictly a labour movement film, but I’ve included it in this collection because it is centred on a workers’ revolt – the sailors of the battleship mutiny and spark the 1905 revolution in Russia – and it is quite simply a masterpiece.
-The famous Odessa Steps sequence was borrowed by Brian de Palma for “The Untouchables” (1987).
+Made the year after "Strike" and - like it - a silent black and white directed by the genius Sergei Eisenstein, this is not strictly a labour movement film, but I've included it in this collection because it is centred on a workers' revolt - the sailors in the battleship mutiny which sparked the 1905 revolution in Russia - and it is quite simply a masterpiece.
+The famous Odessa Steps sequence was borrowed by Brian de Palma for "The Untouchables" (1987).

 This was co-written and directed (his debut) by Paul Schrader who wrote the classics “Taxi Driver” & “Raging Bull” and subsequently directed such different works as “American Gigolo” & “Cat People”.
 Three auto workers in Detroit are represented by Richard Prior (Zeke), Harvey Keitel (Jerry) and Yaphey Kotto (Smokey).
 Released in the same year as the avowedly pro-union film “Norma Rae”, this depicts the familiar theme of trade union corruption, but does it in an intelligent and compelling manner.
 The scene in the paint shop is one you won’t forget.